Brother Martin High School: Athletics

 Brother Martin is a member of the Louisiana High School Athletic Association and participates in District 9-5A, also known as the Catholic League for the number of Catholic schools in the district.

 Brother Martin athletics started back in the early 1900s with basketball and baseball.
 Now over 100 years later, Brother Martin has more than 12 varsity sports for students to choose from.
 Brother Martin's years of athletic traditions have yielded numerous State and District Championships over the years.
 The school has teams in baseball, basketball, bowling, cross country, football, golf, soccer, swimming, tennis, track and wrestling- which is regarded as one of the best wrestling programs in the state, with 21 state championship titles since 1979.
 All teams except tennis, swimming, golf wrestling, and bowling consist of four levels of competition: eighth grade, ninth grade, junior varsity and varsity.
 The school has had a bowling team as a club sport for many years, but in the 2007–08 school year, it came out with a varsity bowling team.
 The team competes as a member of the LHSAA.
 Teams are selected through a tryout process.

+Brother Martin's basketball teams won state championships in three of its first five seasons following the merger of St. Aloysius and Cor Jesu.
+The 1969–70 team went 36–0 and was named a mythical national champion.
+In 1974, the Crusaders defeated the Catholic League rival Holy Cross in the championship game, led by the future University of Kentucky and NBA player Rick Robey.

+Coaches

 The Crusader football team was coached for 27 seasons (1970–96) by Bobby Conlin, who compiled a 204–99–5 record, the most wins for any Catholic League coach, and the most for any New Orleans-area coach in Louisiana's highest classification.
 He led Brother Martin to the 1971 Class AAAA state championship with a 23–0 victory over archrival St. Augustine.
 The Crusaders also reached the championship game in 1989, losing 35–7 to Ouachita Parish.
 Conlin was posthumously inducted into the LHSAA Hall of Fame in 2003.

-Brother Martin's basketball teams won state championships in three of its first five seasons following the merger of St. Aloysius and Cor Jesu.
-The 1969–70 team went 36–0 and was named a mythical national champion.
-In 1974, the Crusaders defeated the Catholic League rival Holy Cross in the championship game, led by the future University of Kentucky and NBA player Rick Robey.